italia/design-comuni-plone-theme/README.md

 ### `yarn install`

 Installs dependencies with [yarn](https://yarnpkg.com/).
-If you aren't installing new dependencies (after updating the package.json file), you may want to use `yarn install --frozen-lockfile` instead to be sure the versions are the correct ones.
+If you are not installing new dependencies (after updating the package.json file), you may want to use `yarn install --immutable` instead to be sure the versions are the correct ones.

-Otherwise, you can use `yarn install-full` to have a fresh istallation.

 ### `yarn start`